 Why's it called Ammonite Falls?

-Ammonite Falls is named for the fossils that inhabit the stack of sedimentary layers of rock kept slick by the falls.
-A brief foray into the rock matrix in the Benson Creek Falls Regional Park reveals a vast number of concretions, ball'o'fossils that can be broken open to reveal ancient life.
-Most concretions contain merely a protean speck, while others house ammonites, snail-like creatures similar in shape and form to the modern nautilus.
+Ammonite Falls is named for the fossils found in the sedimentary layers of rock behind the falls.
+There are other places in the creek bed where fossils can be seen, and concretions (spheres of rock which may contain a fossil) roll down from the hillsides.
+Most concretions contain merely a speck of nothing, while others break open to reveal ammonites, snail-like creatures similar in shape and form to the modern nautilus.
 These were very common in Paleozoic and Mesozoic oceans, 400 to 65 million years ago.
-Many large shells are embedded in the stone of the riverbed (one at least is as big around as a vinyl record, and a meter-across fossil was newly found in the area sometime around 2012).
+Many large shells are embedded in the stone of the riverbed (one at least is as big around as a vinyl record, and a meter-across fossil was found in the area in the early 2010s).
+I have also found bivalve shellfish fossils there.

 Where to Park